hecc127/logout-plugin/README.md

 ## Requirements

-> Plugin requires OctoberCMS build 420+ with Laravel 5.5 and PHP >=7.0.
+> Plugin requires WinterCMS build 420+ with Laravel 5.5 and PHP >=7.0.

 ## Installation

 There are couple ways to install this plugin.

-1. Use October [Marketplace](http://octobercms.com/help/site/marketplace) and __Add to project__ button.
+1. Use Winter [Marketplace](http://wintercms.com/help/site/marketplace) and __Add to project__ button.
-2. Use October backend area *Settings > System > Updates & Plugins > Install Plugins* and type __Renatio.Logout__.
+2. Use Winter backend area *Settings > System > Updates & Plugins > Install Plugins* and type __Renatio.Logout__.
 3. Use `php artisan plugin:install Renatio.Logout` command.
 4. Use `composer require renatio/logout-plugin` in project root.
-When you use this option you must run `php artisan october:up` after installation.
+When you use this option you must run `php artisan winter:up` after installation.

 > Fourth option should be used only for advanced users.